vishapgautam/PassMan/README.md

 These above are some of the most used common passwords that can be cracked within less than 1 millisecond.

-If you provide any information in your password then it will become information or data for someone, that can be dangerous for anyone no matter whom the password belongs, lets take a case like I made a password my birth date 06/09/2001 now if I make this as a password there are few serious security concerns, first is that it can be easily gussed, second is that it itself reveals some information about the user and the third is now the attacker got one more category of password to target others that is birthdate.
+If you provide any information in your password then it will become information or data for someone, that can be dangerous for anyone no matter whom the password belongs, lets take a case like I made a password my birth date 06/09/2001 now if I make this as a password there are few serious security concerns, first is that it can be easily gussed, second is that it itself reveals some information about the user and the third is now the attacker got one more category of password to target ot hers that is birthdate.

 So now to solve all the above problems we are creating an web application that will solve our two big problems first is it will able to generate highly random and complex passwords that will fulfill all the criteria of a strong password, and second is that it can also store your passwords within this webapp securely for your future use.

 User to this webapp will be any person that want to remove all the hustle of remembering different different passwords.

-How accessible and handy this it?
+# How accessible and handy this it?

 In terms of handiness, this whole webapp can be accessed with just one link anywhere around the world,  using that single link(or website) you can create, see, modify, and delete any of your passwords.
 Your passwords will be saved securly in a remote database using hashing and encryption.